zmike/zmike.github.io/_posts/2021-06-23-different-again.md

 ![](https://media.giphy.com/media/CaiVJuZGvR8HK/giphy.gif)

-## Coming Soon (Maybe, And Also Maybe Requiring Some Early 2000s-era Elbow Grease From Anyone Wanting To Try): Source Games On Gallium Nine
+## Coming Soon (Maybe, And Also Maybe Requiring Some Early 2000s-era Elbow Grease From Anyone Wanting To Try): Native Linux Source Games On Gallium Nine

 We did it.